AnarchistHoneybun/CSD101/README.md

 1. Practice Lab 1(pdf) - Basic ubuntu commands, and how to write a barebones C program in it.
 2. Assignment 1(folder) - First graded assignment solutions.
 Numericals are done in the pdf, rest are named as p[question no.] C source files.
 3. Assignment 2(folder) - Second assignment solutions.
 Same naming convention as prev.
-4. Assignment 4(folder) - Third assignment solutions.
+4. Assignment 3(folder) - Third assignment solutions.
 Same naming convention as prev.
+5. Assignment 4(folder) - Fourth assignment solutions.
+Same naming convention as prev.
+This one's ungraded, practice for sem1 midterms.